parnic/node-screenlogic/README.md

 #### Properties

 * `senderId` - an integer matching whatever was passed as the `senderId` argument when making the initial request (default 0)
-* `messageId` - an integer indicating the ScreenLogic ID for this message
+* `action` - an integer indicating the ScreenLogic ID for this message

 ### SLAddClient